josharnoldjosh/LegoEvalDocs/instruction.md

 # Instruction Page

-The instruction page is useful for displaying instructions, or decent amount of text before the user contains on to a more functional-aspect of your task.
+The instruction page is useful for displaying instructions, or a decent amount of text before the user contains on to a more functional-aspect of your task.

 The instruction page is user easy to use.